-An IPL treatment or photofacial is a laser treatment that uses pulsed light therapy to improve the skin’s appearance.
+An IPL treatment (or photofacial) is a laser treatment that uses pulsed light therapy to improve the skin’s appearance.
 A photofacial in Frederick, MD, using our Palomar StarLux laser, is a comfortable and effective option to improve your skin tone.
-For patients in Maryland, photofacials can be used to treat a variety of skin conditions:
+PhotoFacials can be used to treat a variety of skin conditions:

 - Sun Damage: Wide areas of pigmentation on the face and neck.